iotaledger/stronghold.rs/documentation/README.md

 ## Default Structure

-IOTA projects usually house their Wiki documentation within the documentation folder of any project.
+IOTA projects usually house their Wiki documentation in the `documentation` folder within their repositories.
 This template provides a set structure to separate concerns based on the [Diataxis framework](https://diataxis.fr/), with some minor modifications.